HsuTing/mdl-form/README.md

 ### Form

-- This is an array for your componets in `Form`.
+- This is an object for your componets in `Form`.
 - `id` is needed.
 - isNotRequire -> if you use `isNotRequire: true`, this component can be empty to post to server.